cockpit-project/cockpit/doc/protocol.md

             }
         }

- * "seed": A message received from cockpit-agent when the dbus channel is ready.
+ * "seed": A message received from cockpit-bridge when the dbus channel is ready.
 It looks like this:

         {